6.11.3 Cropped Polar Plot with Custom Orientation

-Steps to Create the Polar Graph and Customize the Axes
+Create a Polar Graph and Customize the Axes

-- The data is difficult to interpret since the range is too small to be adequately represented in a 360 degree plot (Origin sets units to degrees by default).
-Double-click on the axis to open the Axis Dialog.
+- Double-click on the axis to open the Axis Dialog.
 Go to Scale tab and choose Angular in the left panel.
-Expand Units Definition node and select the Units to Radians from the drop down.
+Expand Units Definition node and set Units to Radians from the drop-down list.
 Change the Value option under Major Ticks to 0.25, Count under Minor Ticks to be 9.

 - To change the orientation of the plot, go to Show tab and make sure the Angular - Outer is selected in the left panel.
 Set Direction to Counter Clock-Wise and the Axis Start at(deg) to 270 as shown below:

-- Go to the Scale node and choose the Radial in the left panel.
-Change the To value to 5.01 (the 0.01 will show the last tick), the Value option under Major Ticks to 0.5 and the Count option under Minor Ticks to 0.
+- Let's customize the Radial Axes scale.
+Go to the Scale node and choose the Radial in the left panel.
+Change the To value to 5.01 (the 0.01 will show the last tick), Count option under Minor Ticks to 0.